Conformal blocks for Galois covers of algebraic curves: Flat projective connection on sheaf of twisted covacua

+We define the sheaf of twisted covacua for a family $\Sigma_T$ of $s$-pointed $\Gamma$-curves.
+We further show that this sheaf is locally free of finite rank for a smooth family $\Sigma_T$ over a smooth base $T$.
+In fact, we prove that it admits a flat projective connection.

-In this section, we take the parameter space $T$ to be a connected scheme over $\mathbb{C}$ and let $\Gamma$ be a finite group.
-We fix a group homomorphism $\phi: \Gamma\to {\rm Aut}(\fg)$. \begin{definition} A family of curves over $T$ is a proper and flat morphism $\xi: \Sigma_T\to T$ such that every geometric fiber is a connected reduced curve (but not necessary irreducible).
+{\it In this section, we take the parameter space $T$ to be an irreducible scheme over $\mathbb{C}$ and let $\Gamma$ be a finite group.} We fix a group homomorphism $\phi: \Gamma\to {\rm Aut}(\fg)$. \begin{definition} A {\it family of curves over $T$} is a proper and flat morphism $\xi: \Sigma_T\to T$ such that every geometric fiber is a connected reduced curve (but not necessary irreducible).
 For any $b\in T$ the fiber $\xi^{-1}(b)$ is denoted by $\Sigma_b$. \end{definition}